patrickthebold/patrickthebold.github.io/content/posts/react-viii-coeffects.md

 ```
 ## Coeffects from a Producer.

 Since the current time is easily available as `new Date()`, getting the time isn't really the problem, the problem is triggering out consumers when the time changes.
-Specifically, we decided to trigger effects based off of the state, and we want to reconnect a failed websocket connection after a few seconds, so we'd like to produce the current state and time at least once a second. (side note: now that I think about it, I am syncing the websocket state with my application state, I think I can refactor that out to be another coeffect.)
+Specifically, we decided to trigger effects based off of the state, and we want to reconnect a failed websocket connection after a few seconds, so we'd like to produce the current state and time at least once a second. (side note, there is a bit of a smell since I have the websocket and a string representing the websocket state in my application state.)

 In any case it seems there might be a general pattern where we can easily produce a value: `Producer<T> = () => T`, and want to get a `ConsumerTransformer` that removes `T` as a parameter from the consumer.
 "Remove" might seem backwards, but if you have something that can produce a `T` you can transform something that needs `X` and `T` into something that just needs `X`.
 The code is [here](https://github.com/patrickthebold/mpd-client/pull/6/files).